-- 97. Mailed nominations that are not received by the Electoral Officer before the time set for the Nomination Meeting are void. - 98.
-The Electoral Officer shall record the name of the Candidate, the nominator and the seconder and confirm to those present at the meeting that the proposed Candidate is eligible to be elected to the position of Chief or Councillor of the Band. - 99.
-A person present at a Nomination Meeting who is eligible to do so may second the nomination of any person nominated in writing.
+114. Mailed nominations that are not received by the electoral officer before the time set for the nomination meeting are void.

-- 100. Where the same person receives two written nominations for the same office, the second nomination shall constitute a secondment of the first nomination. - 101.
-Any Elector may nominate or second no more than: - a. one eligible person for the office of Chief; and - b. the number of eligible persons equivalent to the vacancies for the office of Councillor. - 102.
-At the end of the Nomination Meeting, the Electoral Officer shall: - a. if only one person has been nominated for election as Chief, declare that person to be elected; - b. if the number of persons nominated to serve as Councillors does not exceed the number to be elected, declare those persons to be elected; and - c. where more than the required number of persons are nominated for election as Chief or Councillors, announce that an election will be held. - 103.
-On the day following the Nomination Meeting, the Electoral Officer shall post in at least one conspicuous place on each reserve a list of nominees, their nominators and seconders and the offices for which they are nominated.
+- 115. The electoral officer shall record the name of the candidate, the nominator and the seconder and confirm to those present at the meeting that the proposed candidate is eligible to be elected to the position of chief or councillor of the band. - 116.
+A person present at a nomination meeting who is eligible to do so may second the nomination of any person nominated in writing. - 117.
+Where the same person receives two written nominations for the same office, the second nomination shall constitute a secondment of the first nomination. - 118.
+Any elector may nominate or second no more than: - a. one eligible person for the office of chief; and - b. the number of eligible persons equivalent to the vacancies for the office of councillor. - 119.
+At the end of the nomination meeting, the electoral officer shall: - a. if only one person has been nominated for election as chief, declare that person to be elected; - b. if the number of persons nominated to serve as councillors does not exceed the number to be elected, declare those persons to be elected; and - c. where more than the required number of persons are nominated for election as chief or councillors, announce that an election will be held. - 120.
+On the day following the nomination meeting, the electoral officer shall post in at least one conspicuous place on the reserve a list of nominees, their nominators and seconders and the offices for which they are nominated.